-Residents with dietary needs, including but not limited to those with health concerns, religious or cultural traditions, are encouraged complete our Dietary Restrictions - Self Declaration form in advance of their arrival.
+Residents with dietary needs, including but not limited to those with health concerns, religious or cultural traditions, are encouraged to complete our Dietary Restrictions - Self Declaration form in advance of their arrival.

-The UFS RD will work directly with students to determine and agree on how their needs can be best accommodated.
+The Food Services culinary team will work directly with the student to determine and agree on how best their needs can be accommodated.